Are You Addicted to Love? Love Addict Test

 Person asking self am I a love addict

-Directions: Carefully go through each question or statement below and answer with a Yes or No. * Feel free to print this page.
+Directions: Carefully review each question or statement below and answer with a Yes or No. * Feel free to print this page.

 1. I repeatedly fall into hurtful, destructive relationships.
 Yes __ No __